I am a former maths teacher and owner of DoingMaths. I love writing about maths, its applications, and fun mathematical facts.

 Number of handshakes for a group of n people = (n - 1) + (n - 2) + (n - 3) + ... + 2 + 1.

-In fact, if we do this all the way down we get n each time.
-There are obviously n - 1 terms in our original series as we are adding the numbers from 1 to n - 1.
-Therefore, by adding the terms as above, we get n lots of n - 1.
-We've effectively added our entire sequence to itself here, so to get back to the sum we require we need to halve this answer.
+In fact, if we do this all the way down, we get n each time.
+There are obviously n - 1 terms in our original series as we add numbers from 1 to n - 1.
+Therefore, by adding the terms above, we get n lots of n - 1.
+We've effectively added our entire sequence to itself here, so to get back to the sum we require, we need to halve this answer.
 This gives us a formula of: